pawelgrzybek/siema/README.md

 ## Siema used in production

+For single page applications that might load and remove Siema components many times, you can call the `destroy` instance method to unsubscribe DOM events.

+    // Enable carousel
+    const instance = new Siema(DOMnode);
+    // Later, before discarding the `DOMNode` element instance.destroy();

 Nowhere yet — I've just built it.
 If you use it on your website please let me know and I will make sure to add the URL of your project here.

 ## Browser support